annargrs/annargrs.github.io/_pages/lab.md

 **Upcoming funded position:**

  - 2-year postdoc specializing local, privacy-preserving LLM-based chatbots for conducting qualitative interviews for social science research.
 Part of a cross-interdisciplinary, cross-institution project in collaboration with the Center for Social Data Science at the University of Copenhagen.
-Application link coming soon.
+Apply [here](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181760&DepartmentId=3439&MediaId=5).

 In your research statement, please focus on the kinds of questions you might want to pursue, given the focus of the project, and why you have the ability or experience to contribute to answering such questions.
 Brevity is appreciated, references are welcome.
 The earliest possible starting date is May 1, but later dates can be accomodated.